lanoxx/masterylearning/README.md

 * [Reverse-Proxy](reverse-proxy/)
 * [Documentation](docs/)

-The backend module handles access to the database and offers REST endpoints for access to the data.
-The client module contains all the code for the website that our end users will see.
+The **backend** module handles access to the database and offers REST endpoints for access to the data.

+The **client** module
+contains all the code for the website that our end users will see.

+The **reverse-proxy** module handles redirection from HTTP to HTTPS and also serves ACME challenges from *certbot* which run via HTTP.

-The documentation contains additional information about this application, including information about the data model and the REST endpoints.
+The **documentation** contains additional information about this application, including information about the data model and the REST endpoints.

 ## Testing, Building, Installing